 Unlike, chats initiated on the website, chats initiated from the support portal or inside the product are largely from existing users and tend to be focussed more on product support.
 These chats are directly routed to the respective product support teams.

 As a support philosophy, we do not differentiate chat support for customers based on their subscription status.
 All users are able to initiate chats and have come to expect the same kind of support.
 However, when 85% of all customer enquiries for the Freshdesk Messaging support team are on chat, where response time expectations are much lower, it becomes challenging.

 The Priority Inbox feature helps the team render conversations based on the longest wait time for the customers.
 The support rep is able to focus only on conversations that need their attention immediately and prioritize accordingly.
 It indicates the time that each conversation has been waiting for a reply, which allows the agent to respond to the most critical conversations without having to think through or manually pick and choose chats.
 This has helped significantly in maintaining the teams' average first response and resolution times, powering consistent support experiences for all customers alike.

-While where the chat is initiated from gives us a decent idea about the nature of the query, Message Channels in Freshchat’s messenger help further streamline this process.
-Visitors are able to choose the relevant channel from which they wish to engage depending on the nature of their query.
-Each Message Channel is routed to different corresponding teams.
+While where the chat is initiated from gives us a decent idea about the nature of the query, Topics in Freshdesk Messaging’s messenger help further streamline this process.
+Visitors are able to choose the relevant topic from which they wish to engage depending on the nature of their query.
+Each Topic is routed to different corresponding teams.

 Furthermore, a combination of Assignment Rules and IntelliAssign are in place to ensure the incoming chats are assigned to the right teams and agents to act on.
 Depending on the time and region from which a chat has been initiated, chats are assigned to agents who are online and available to answer chats.